Xe/site/blog/morph-setup-2021-04-25.markdown

 ## `nixos-configs` Repo

 NixOS configs usually need a home.
-Let's make a home for this in a Git repository named `nixos-configs`.
+We can make a home for this in a Git repository named `nixos-configs`.
 You can make a nixos configs repo like this:

 ```console